tgerardot/TheThreeTravelers/One Shots and Excursions/Lament - Grand Emperoress Augustina Cascarino.md

 - Let the vampires starve.
 They reap what they sow
 - Help them.
 They've made mistakes and have learned.

-The travelers decide to help the vampire
+The travelers decide to help the vampires.
+With their recent cruise on the river Styx, they know that there are many individuals who enjoy inflicting pain upon themselves.
+Perhaps they can find similarly minded individuals who would pay money in order to let the vampires take some of their blood....as long as pain was in